theophilusx/yorick/README.md

 Many components are actually made up of multiple HTML elements and applying specific classes to each of these elements can become untidy and difficult to maintain.
 To handle this level of complexity, this library uses the following conventions

 1. When these is just a single element in the component, allow a keyword argument of `:class`.
-This argument can have either a string value where the string lists the CSS classes to be added to the element or a vector, which contains values that will resolve to a string (or nil).
+This argument can have either a string value where the string lists the CSS classes to be added to the element or a vector, which contains strings or values that will resolve to a string (or nil).

 2. When the component is a composition of HTML elements, a `:classes` argument is supported.
 The value of this argument should be a `map` where the keys are keywords representing HTML elements and the value associated with the key is either a string containing CSS class names or a vector which contains values that will resolve to CSS class name strings or nil.

+The `utils` namespace contains a function call `cs`, which accepts a variable list of arguments that are combined to generate a string of CSS class names.
+Arguments can be strings, vectors with values that resolve to strings or keywords.
+When the value is a keyword, it will be converted to a string with the `name` function.
+Components within the library use the `cs` function to process `:class` and `:classes` arguments.

 1. Examples